 Rate of return.
-For the year ended June 30, 2018, the annual money-weighted rate of return on investments, net of investment expense, was not available.
+For the year ended June 30, 2018, the annual money-weighted rate of return on investments, net of investment expense, was percent (or was not available).
 The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.